Must-Visit Croatian Wineries: Guide To Croatia Wine Regions & Wines To Try

 The winery’s golden-greenish white wine, the KK Posip 2008, has won a vast amount of national and international awards, as well.
 The Reuben’s Reserve Plavac Mali 2006, Korta Katarina’s third Premium Quality Wine, is produced by aging Plavac Mali in a French oak barrel and then the bottle for an equal amount of time.

-The winery, which introduced its first vintage in 2006, offers visitors various tours, cultural programs, and culinary events.
+The winery, which introduced its first vintage in 2006, offers you various tours, cultural programs, and culinary events.

 Visit by appointment only.